vulook/nationalbudget-engine-git/README.md

     • importing an XLS-file into a MySQL database;
     • SQL queries;
     • interaction of the web interface with the MySQL database.

+## Installation

+Requires Java 11, Eclipse IDE for Enterprise Java and Web Developers (Version: 2021-12 (4.22.0)), Apache Maven 3.8.4, a Java web server (e.g. Apache Tomcat 7)

+## Usage

+The app has been launched on Heroku.
+The site can be accessed with the following [link](https://vulook-java-nationalbudget.herokuapp.com/)